mrshappy0/dog-node-api/README.md

 * createdb dog_db
 * psql dog_db
   * \d to see what’s in there
   * Did not find any relations bc nothing is in there yet
-* Relation:
 * exit
 * knex migrate:make dog
 * Creates a migration file